PostHog/posthog.com/contents/blog/open-source-business-models.md

 <iframe src="https://giphy.com/embed/9Y74y9h95QBizsNfd8" width="480" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/paidoff-trutv-paid-off-michael-torpey-9Y74y9h95QBizsNfd8">via GIPHY</a></p>

 ## Option #4: Donations
-This approach is great if you’re merely maintaining your product as a hobby and are fine with earning ice cream money each month.
+This approach is great if you created your product as a hobby and are fine with earning a minimal amount of money each month to cover small expenses.
 It quickly becomes unfeasible if you want to maintain an entire engineering team on donations.
 You can enjoy quite a bit of success going the donation route if you have a stellar product, but these are outliers and shouldn’t be used as revenue benchmarks.
 Besides, if you already have a great product that’s raking in donations, you probably shouldn’t be reading this post.

 <iframe src="https://giphy.com/embed/3o6Zt3OhbsQ5VLPmBW" width="480" height="338" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/southparkgifs-3o6Zt3OhbsQ5VLPmBW">via GIPHY</a></p>